PistonDevelopers/blog.piston.rs/_posts/2017-03-24-proving-non-existence-of-monoid-symmetric-paths.md

 For example, `is_prime(add(2, 2)) ¬= is_prime(add(2, 3))`.

 Therefore, there is no symmetric path for `add((> 0))[is_prime]`.
-It is no prime prediction function to learn from addition.
+There is no prime prediction function to learn from addition.